patrickoser/social-app/README.md

     db still popping up as an error, this time in Profile.

+    Sort through the code I have already written to see if it can be used to populate user specific posts.

 Currently:
     db still pops up as an issue when clicking on Profile.